Amsterdam-bene/poe-component-irc-plugin-recallback/README.md

 This pocoirc plugin forwards text which matches certain regular expressions as JSON to an external service, and optionally writes replies back to the channel where they came from.

+See the `examples/` directory for an example microservice which replies `yolo in bolo, Dude` when triggered by Dude's message.

 ### example usage

     $ cat pocoirc-config.yaml